screwdriver-cd/screwdriver/design/sd-local.md

 ## Design considerations

-#### Implement Local Mode Launcher.
+#### Implement Local Mode `launcher`.
 Need to be implement the following:
 - Add `--local-mode` option to run Launcher binary on Local Mode
+- Add `--local-build-json` option to pass JSON in the same format as payload from `/v4/builds/{id}`
+- Add `--local-job-name` option to use job name
 - Not to call Screwdriver API on Local Mode
 - Use the steps information from the response of validator API in `Initialization`
 - Output the build logs by using local-mode `log-service`
-- Add the option that run Launcher binary on Local Mode to `run.sh`
+- Add `local_run.sh` to run Launcher binary on Local Mode

 #### Implement Local Mode `log-service`.
 Need to be implement the following:
 - Add `--local-mode` option to run `log-service` on local mode
+- Add `--build-log-file` option to set the output destination of local-mode `log-service` logs.
+(The option must be passed by sd-local on local mode.)
 - On local mode, output the build logs to a file under Artifacts Directory instead of Store.